Thais Seek Sun And Surf As Officials Re-open Some Beaches - UrduPoint

 Thais Seek Sun And Surf As Officials Re-open Some Beaches

-In Pattaya, visitors marvelled at the clarity of the turquoise-blue waters of the Gulf of Thailand, as pensioners eager for exercise promenaded along the beach.
+In Pattaya, visitors marvelled at the clarity of the turquoise-blue waters of the Gulf of Thailand, and pensioners eager for exercise promenaded along the beach.

-Social distancing rules still applied, with local authorities ordering beachgoers to stay at least a meter (three feet) apart.

 "I couldn't resist the temptation," she told AFP.
 "It's become a paradise -- just like it was 30 years ago."
 Not all beaches were closed during the lockdown, and not all re-opened Monday.

-Phuket, in the south, is still off-limits, while sleepy Hua Hin remained open throughout.
+Phuket, in the south, is still off-limits, while Hua Hin remained open throughout.

 But the number of new infections slowed in May, and on Monday cinemas as well as tattoo and massage parlours across the kingdom were given the green light to return to business.